ZWerduex/wxord/README.md

 Wxord is a pretty basic application that allows you to create words from a pattern along with three (at the moment) weighted sets of characters.

 I have created this application because I'm interested in the concept of creating words from a pattern and I wanted to see if I could create a simple application that could do this.
 I was highly inspired by the [WordGen website](https://www.wordgen.eu/#!en/generator/from-letters) and its idea of using a pattern to structure generated words.
-While I can add some enhancements of my taste, it is a good way to learn how to use ANTLR4 with Python and how to translate a simple application into multiple languages.
+While I can add some enhancements of my taste, it is also a good way to learn how to use ANTLR4 with Python and how to translate a simple application into multiple languages.

 ## Features